EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: The Ultraviolet Luminosity Function

-The $z=9$ UV LF is presented in Figure \ref{fig:UVLF_Z9}, here the introduction of the first NGDEEP observations enables our blank-field data to match depths previously obtained using some of the deepest HST data \citep{Bouwens2021}.
-The NEP-TDF and CEERS fields provide the area required in order to probe the brighter end of the UV LF, extending JWST's dynamical range of luminosity to overlap ground-based VISTA programmes \citet{Donnan2022}.
-We find that our measurements are in close agreement to recent HST observations by \citet{Bouwens2021}.
-Compared to the first JWST-based studies, our fits indicate number densities slightly lower than first measured in CEERS by \citet{Finkelstein2022c}.
-This is likely the result of cosmic variance, as their study only used the first four pointings of CEERS (P1, P2, P3 and P6), where P1 and P2 of CEERS have been previously noted as being particularly dense in high-z objects \citep{Finkelstein2022c}.
-Compared to \citet{Harikane2023}, while the total area in this study is only slightly larger (110 arcmin$^2$ vs 90 arcmin$^2$), the majority of our area is deeper by upwards of half a magnitude in the blue NIRCam bands which contain the rest-frame UV emission at these redshifts.
-Our effective volumes at lower luminosities is thus greater, providing a larger number of sources and minimising cosmic variance.
+The $z=9$ UV LF is presented in Figure \ref{fig:UVLF_Z9} and is measured using 59 sources.
+Here, the combined depth and area covered by these JWST programmes enable our observations to overlap with the results from the ground-based VISTA programmes which cover square degrees of the sky \citep{Donnan2022}.
+We find that our measurements are in close agreement with other JWST-based studies and are slightly higher than recent HST observations by \citet{Bouwens2021}.
+The bright end of the UV LF is elevated due to the inclusion of the AGN candidate from \citet{Larson2023} and this brightest data point is discounted when it comes to model fitting.
+Compared to \citet{Harikane2023}, the total area in this study is a factor of two higher and the majority of our area is deeper by upwards of half a magnitude in the blue NIRCam bands which contain the rest-frame UV emission at these redshifts.
+Our effective volumes at lower luminosities is thus significantly greater, providing a larger number of sources (59 at $z=9$ verses 13) and minimising cosmic variance.
 This provides measurements that not only agree with the \citet{Harikane2023} results, but build upon them by reducing the uncertainties.
-At the very faint end, we find a slightly lower number density compared to observations by \citet{Donnan2022}.
+Towards the faint end, we find a slightly lower number density compared to observations by \citet{Donnan2022}.
 This is possibly due to SMACS-0723 photo-z uncertainties and the tendency for SED fitting codes to use Balmer breaks to explain any F444W excesses.
 Our fits match the ultra-deep MIRI GTO (PID: 1283, PI's H. Nørgaard-Nielsen, G. {\"O}stlin) parallel observations conducted in \citet{Gonzalez2023}.
+Most recently, \citet{Finkelstein2023} conducted a full search of high-z galaxies in the CEERS field.
+We find close agreement with their results, only slightly lower number densities in our observations across the overlapping luminosity range.